JoshMock/mockbot/README.md

 Relaybots are stupid.
 Please prefer real Matrix bridges to this.
 Sometimes there's no alternative.

-### Printing

-With this module you can set up a room to print any uploaded files on a specified printer.
-The printer must be visible to bot via CUPS.

-Commands (all can be done by bot owner only):

-* !printing list - Lists available printers and their rooms
-* !printing setroomprinter [printername] - Assignes given printer to this room
-* !printing rmroomprinter - Deletes printer from this room
-* !printing setpapersize [papersize] - Set global paper size.
-Default is A4.
-See printer settings for valid values.

-The module sends the files to CUPS for printing so please see CUPS documentation on what works and what doesn't.

-Tested formats: PDF, JPG, PNG

-SVG files are printed as text currently, avoid printing them.

-This module is disabled by default.

 ### Giphy

 Can be used to post a picture from giphy given a query string.